gmcln-rct/seaorgan/README.md

 Sea Organ should include the following basic functionality.

-* User can initiate audio by unmuting.

-* User can mute/unmute audio stream.
+* User play/stop audio stream.

 * App fetches tidal/current data from external source on recurring, consistent basis (depending on dataset requirements)

    * App should be able to handle gaps in data feed

-* App 'translates' data into a form to be used by Web Audio API
+* App 'translates' data into a form to be used by Tone.js

-* Web Audio API converts the resulting data into continuous organ-like sounds
+* Tone.js converts the resulting frequency data into continuous organ-like sounds and a corresponding audio visualization, intended to look like an ocean tide.

-Bonus: Ideally, the User should be able to select what geographic location to source the tidal/current data from, using a dropdown.
+* User should be able to select what geographic location to source the tidal/current data from, using a dropdown.

 <h1>Architectures and Technologies</h1>